kohesive/vertx-sqs/README.md

 });
 ```

+### Sequential consumer verticle

+`SqsSequentialQueueConsumerVerticle` is used to limit the SQS messages consumption rate.
+It uses a thread pool of size configured by `workersCount` parameters to fetch messages from the queue, and waiting for message acknowledgment (see above) before fetching more messages.
+Messages are buffered, the buffer size is configured by `bufferSize` parameter.

 ## Message producer verticle usage

 An SQS message producer verticle can be configured to route the event bus messages to an SQS queue.
 The verticle is deployed with a config containing AWS credentials (see above), region, SQS queue url, Vert.x address and a `local` flag, which specifies whether or not the vertcle should start a local message consumer (`false` by default):